therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 consequences of their incorrect assumption.

 Given that risk assessments involve unknowns, sometimes a guess is the best we can do.
 It's important to provide context that clearly communicates any assumptions and limitations of scope.
-A more precise framing of AECL's statement would have been "A risk analysis of the modifications shows five orders of magnitude lower risk of failure caused by incorrect readouts from the turntable position microswitches."
+AECL could have more precisely framed their statement by saying "A risk analysis of the modifications shows five orders of magnitude lower risk of failure caused by incorrect readouts from the turntable position microswitches."
 The actual causes remained unidentified, AECL fixed the wrong thing, and patients continued to die.

 #### Impact